S-Kuchta/eldarion/README.md

 #### Consumeable items
 - Consumeable items could improve hero abilities, restore health or mana.
-- Can be found in locations, bought from vendors or create them.
+- Can be found in locations or bought from vendors.
 - There are two types of consumeable items.
   - Food (drink) - used only out of combat.
   - Potion - can be used during combat.